fearless23/programming-knowledge/Database/ACID.md

 # A.C.I.D

 Properties of a database
-- `A` - `Atomicity`:  Multiple operations can be grouped into a single logical entity.
+- `A` - `Atomicity`: [Consistent Write] Multiple operations can be grouped into a single logical entity.
 - `C` - `Consistency`: When the data and data operations follows a set of rules.
 - `I` - `Isolation`: Simultaneous operations on the same data never see each other`s in-progress work.
 - `D` - `Durability`: Completed updates will not be lost if system crashes.